Liquor store rule change upsets business owners, prompts lawsuit

-GRAND RAPIDS, Mich. — The Michigan Liquor Control Commission is accused secrecy and violating state law after allegedly failing to hold a public hearing before repealing a rule that’s been around since 1979.
+GRAND RAPIDS, Mich. -- The Michigan Liquor Control Commission is accused of secrecy and violating state law after allegedly failing to hold a public hearing before repealing a rule that's been around since 1979.
 The rule requires liquor stores to be at least a half mile apart.

 He believes the rule will impact businesses like his as well as local communities.